<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355311964967439&amp;ev=PageView&amp;noscript=1">

 Steel Browser is available on GitHub.
 Deploy it with a single Docker command:

-docker run -p 3000:3000 -p 9223:9223 ghcr.io/steel-dev/steel-browser
+docker run ghcr.io/steel-dev/steel-browser

 The tradeoff: you own the infrastructure.
 You manage Docker, RAM pressure, uptime.
 You get smaller community and less polish than managed platforms.

-Browserless.io: Managed with Stagehand support
+Browserless.io: Managed with framework support

 • $140/month Starter: 180,000 units (one unit = 30 seconds of browser time) with 40 concurrent browsers